marcglasberg/bdd_framework/README.md

     And The cash-balance is now 90 dollars.
 ```

-In the `bdd_buy_and_sell.dart` file we'll translate that description into code, by writing the
+In the `bdd_buy_and_sell.dart` file you may translate that description into code, by writing the
 following:

 ```dart